atkins126/NortonDomeExplorer/docs/2_Manual.md

 ### 2.2.2.
 Running the simulation.
 Once the settings are selected, the simulation can be run, and results visualised using the buttons present on the *Simulation and Processing* Panel.
-  6. **Run Simulation :** Pressing this button starts the simulation.
+  6. <b> Run Simulation :</b> Pressing this button starts the simulation.
 Progess of the simulation can be tracked via the progressbar.
-  7. **Draw T :** Once the simulation has finished (The "*Time used*" will be shown, and the *Plot Area* will turn into a grey square.) the results for the
+  7. <b> Draw T :</b> Once the simulation has finished (The "*Time used*" will be shown, and the *Plot Area* will turn into a grey square.) the results for the
   *delay time* **T** can be visualised by pressing this button.
 The *color scale* indicates the largest and smallest values obtained in the entire presented phase space.
-  8. **Draw Flips/Draw Error Code :** Support functionality which for each pixel indicates how many times the path starting with these initial conditions crosses the apex(**Flips**) or if any numerical errors were encountered(**Error Code**: 0=No error, 1=Division by zero, 2=Overflow, 3=Invalid operation, 4=Endposition >10<sup>60</sup>)
+  8. <b> Draw Flips/Draw Error Code :</b> Support functionality which for each pixel indicates how many times the path starting with these initial conditions crosses the apex(**Flips**) or if any numerical errors were encountered(**Error Code**: 0=No error, 1=Division by zero, 2=Overflow, 3=Invalid operation, 4=Endposition >10<sup>60</sup>)
-  9. **Draw Endval/log(EndVal) :** Plot the final position (or log thereof) of a path starting with the initial conditions as given by the pixel.
+  9. <b>Draw Endval/log(EndVal) :</b> Plot the final position (or log thereof) of a path starting with the initial conditions as given by the pixel.
-  10. **File->Save Image :** The image presented in the *Plot Area* can be saved as an image.
+  10. <b> File->Save Image :</b> The image presented in the *Plot Area* can be saved as an image.